knmnyn/cs3244-2210/_pages/schedule.md

 We note that Machine Learning is a subject with a lot of very good expertise and tutorials out there.
 It is best to tap on these resources, as they have good production quality and are more condensed, possibly saving you time.
 However, we still think in-class lecture is helpful to build better connection with the materials for certain topics.

+This module will be taught synchronously through Zoom or through live in-place lecture at the LT (where allowed).
+This iteration will not be conducted in a flipped style, unlike previous iterations.
+Recordings of the class will be taken, and are likely (but not guaranteed) to be offered in the Conferencing component.
+Students are expected to be available for both lecture hours and their respective tutorial slots.
+Tutorials will involve a mix of activities; activities are likely to vary week to week.
-This class will be _flipped_; i.e., you will be asked to watch videos on YouTube explaining the concepts on your own first (the pre videos), and then after the appropriate tutorial session where staff will guide you through the pertinent exercises and reinforcement activities.
-Post-tutorial, you will be expected to complete the second half of the videos (the post videos) and complete a set of mastery exercises in Coursemology.
-Note that the dates in the _date_ column below are indexed for Mondays (the day of the first class lecture according to the registrar).
+Note that the dates in the date column below are indexed for Mondays (the day of the first class lecture according to the registrar)

-To be clear, the dates on this website are just for easy reference, but the authoritative dates will always be in [Coursemology](https://coursemology.org/courses/1870).
-Take note of any conflicting deadlines and let us know.

 <!--- For those who find the pace of the videos too fast or needing a bit more time to digest the materials, we will offer an in-class help session during the lecture slot (i.e., Thursdays 12:00-14:00) on the remaining weeks (Weeks 2-6 and 8-12).
 This is completely optional (not counting against your workload), and we will not be introducing any material for the help sessions.
 It is just voluntary help from all of us on the staff. -->